Texas School Book Depository

 Texas historical marker for the Texas School Book Depository.
 The word "allegedly" has been highlighted by vandals.

 The Texas School Book Depository, later known as the Dallas County Administration Building and now "The Sixth Floor Museum", is a seven-floor building facing Dealey Plaza in Dallas, Texas.
-Lee Harvey Oswald was working as an employee at the building when United States President John F. Kennedy was assassinated on November 22, 1963.
+Lee Harvey Oswald was working as an employee at the building when he assassinated United States President John F. Kennedy on November 22, 1963.
 Official government investigations (Note: These were investigations by: the Dallas Police Department, the Federal Bureau of Investigation (1963), the Warren Commission (1964), and the House Select Committee on Assassinations (1979).) concluded that Oswald shot Kennedy from a sixth floor window on the building's southeastern corner.
 The building, located at 411 Elm Street on the northwest corner of Elm and North Houston Streets in downtown Dallas, is a Texas Historic Landmark.

 Early history

 The site was originally owned by John Neely Bryan.
 In the 1880s, Maxime Guillot operated a wagon shop on the property.
 In 1894, the Rock Island Plow Company bought the land, and four years later constructed a five-story building for its Texas division, the Southern Rock Island Plow Company.
 In 1901, the building was hit by lightning and nearly burned to the ground.
 It was rebuilt in 1902 in the Commercial Romanesque Revival style and expanded to seven stories.
 In 1937, the Carraway Byrd Corporation purchased the property, but they defaulted on the loan.
 It was sold at public auction in July 1939 and purchased by D. Harold Byrd.

 Under Byrd's ownership, the building remained empty until 1940, when it was leased by grocery wholesaler John Sexton & Co.
-Sexton Foods used this location as the branch office for sales, manufacturing, and distribution for the south and southwest United States.
-In November 1961, Sexton Foods moved to a modern distribution facility located at 650 Regal Row Dallas.
+Sexton Foods used this location as the branch office for sales, manufacturing, and distribution for both the Southern United States and the Southwestern United States.
+In November 1961, Sexton Foods moved to a modern distribution facility located at 650 Regal Row in Dallas.
 By then, the building was known locally as the Sexton Building.
 The building was refurbished, and partitions, carpeting, air conditioning, and a new passenger elevator were added on the first four floors.